 Retail income protection insurance can offer more extended cover and shorter waiting periods than this insurance in super.
 Another difference is that, unlike income protection insurance in super, these premiums are generally tax deductible.
 But retail will usually cost more.

 This insurance outside super is more likely to be individually underwritten.
 This means the insurer will take into account any pre-existing medical conditions you have, which could make the cover more expensive.
 In some cases, the cover you may not be offered cover at all or you may only be offered restricted cover.

 This insurance within super is more likely to have automatic acceptance.

 Do I need income insurance?

-So how much cover do I need?
+How much cover do I need?

-How much will it cost me?
+How much will it cost?

 Shop around and compare cover and prices – they differ greatly.
 Premiums are set depending on: